justfoolingaround/animdl/readme.md

 ### Conclusion

 This project posses powerful commands and arguments to aid them, there are **many** arguments that aren't specified here but are available in the project.
-This done because these commands are advanced usage commands which may just cause confusion.
+This is done because these commands are advanced usage commands which may just cause confusion.
 Feel free to ask about them.

 ## Providers